Board of Directors

 Pursuant to the Companies Act, Björn Borg’s Board is responsible for the company’s organisation and the management of its affairs and appoints its CEO.
 The Board lays down the company’s goals and strategy, adopts critical policy documents and continuously monitors compliance thereto.
-The Board’s rules of procedure, which were adopted most recently at the Board meeting on August 18, 2016, define the principles for Board work, the delegation between the Board and the CEO, and the financial reporting.
+The Board also has ultimate responsibility for its various committees.
+The Board’s rules of procedure, which were adopted most recently at the Board meeting on August 19, 2021, define the principles for Board work, the delegation between the Board and the CEO, and the financial reporting.

-  In 2015 the Board held six meetings, four of which were in connection with the quarterly financial reports, one in connection with the preparations for the AGM and one strategy meeting that included the adoption of the budget.
-For directors’ attendance at the year’s Board meetings please refer to the Corporate Governance Report.
+In 2020 the Board held seven scheduled meetings, four of which were in connection with the quarterly financial reports and three by circulation.
+For further information about the Board’s work and directors’ attendance at the year’s Board meetings please refer to the Corporate Governance Report.

 Please note that the Corporate Governance Report is a separate report, and not part of the Board of Directors’ report.